-The 2006 report in this series included only Baltimore City and Baltimore County.8 The 2007 report offered statewide coverage.9 The 2008, 2009, 2010, 2011, 2012, and 2013 reports contained welfare recipient to local business hires ratio estimates for five local Department of Social Services jurisdictions-Anne Arundel County, Baltimore City, Baltimore County, Montgomery County, and Prince George's County.
+The 2006 report in this series included only Baltimore City and Baltimore County.
+The 2007 report offered statewide coverage.
+The 2008-2014 reports contained welfare recipient to local business hires ratio estimates for five local Department of Social Services jurisdictions-Anne Arundel County, Baltimore City, Baltimore County, Montgomery County, and Prince George's County.
 These five counties account for a high percentage of the Maryland work-eligible welfare recipient caseload.
-This 2014 report includes the same five-county coverage as the 2008-2013 reports.
+This 2015 report includes the same five-county coverage as the 2008-2014 reports.

-5 The CARES is a data system maintained by the DHR Office of Technology for Human Services.
+&lt;sup>5 The CARES is a data system maintained by the DHR Office of Technology for Human Services.

-6 Age is defined at the time of first TCA benefit received during these 12 months.
+&lt;sup>6 Age is defined at the time of first TCA benefit received during these 12 months.

-7 Two parent households, disabled cases and domestic violence cases, as these are defined in a CARES data field labeled 'stratum', are excluded from this work-eligible subpopulation definition.
+&lt;sup>7 Two parent households, disabled cases and domestic violence cases, as these are defined in a CARES data field labeled 'stratum', are excluded from this work-eligible subpopulation definition.

-8 The 2006 report used a restricted access DVD data source that required many hours of JFI staff time to extract and work with defined local areas, so the ratio estimates were limited to these two contiguous DSS jurisdictions and a single 'core' labor market.
+&lt;sup>8 The 2006 report used a restricted access DVD data source that required many hours of JFI staff time to extract and work with defined local areas, so the ratio estimates were limited to these two contiguous DSS jurisdictions and a single 'core' labor market.

-9 The 2007 report took advantage of the web-based availability of statewide hires estimates by industry, gender and age group that could easily be rank ordered for each of the 12 local Workforce Investment Board jurisdictions in Maryland.
+&lt;sup>9 The 2007 report took advantage of the web-based availability of statewide hires estimates by industry, gender and age group that could easily be rank ordered for each of the 12 local Workforce Investment Board jurisdictions in Maryland.

-2.4 The local business hires data source10
+2.4 The local business hires data source

 The Census Bureau began a new Longitudinal Employer-Household Dynamics (LEHD) Program in 1998.
 A Local Employment Dynamics (LED) initiative within the LEHD Program is a state-federal partnership that collects, organizes and makes accessible indicators of local labor market activity and conditions.
-A feature of this initiative, Industry Focus11, is particularly useful to study differences and changes in local employment opportunities for welfare recipients.
+A feature of this initiative, Quarterly Workforce Indicators (QWI), is particularly useful to study differences and changes in local employment opportunities for welfare recipients.

-January-March 2013 Industry Focus information was the most recent available when we selected indicator values to calculate local labor market differences for this report.
+January-March 2014 QWI information was the most recent available when we selected indicator values to calculate local labor market differences for this report.
 Updates and modifications of the summary tables that appear here can be delivered with little delay as new quarterly releases of data are posted.

-Eight indicators of labor market conditions are available at Industry Focus:
+Eight indicators of labor market conditions are available at QWI:

-- 1. Total employment
+- Total employment

-- 2. Growth in employment
+Growth in hiring

-- 3. Growth in hiring
+- Growth in employment

+Number of new hires

 - 5. Firm job change

 - 7. Growth in average monthly earnings for all workers

 - 4. Number of new hires

 - 6. Average monthly earnings for all workers

 - 8. Average monthly earnings for new hires

-The Industry Focus online feature allows selection from the following options:
+The QWI online feature allows selection from the following options:

-- Predefined age group (8 groups); - Gender; - Industry-North American Industry Classification System (NAICS)12 sector (two-digit code) or subsector (three-digit code); - Geography (State, county, Workforce Investment Act local area designation, or defined metro area).
+- Predefined age group (8 groups); - Gender; - Industry-North American Industry Classification System (NAICS) sector (two-digit code) or subsector (three-digit code); - Geography (State, county, Workforce Investment Act local area designation, or defined metro area).